-The prime choice for this route in train number 1/2, the Rossiya.
+The prime choice for this route is train number 1/2, the Rossiya.
 Train 1 is westbound and, train 2 is eastbound.
-Rossiya is regarded as the best train along this route, with best comfort, service and food.
+Rossiya is regarded as the best train along this route, with the best comfort, service and food.
 It is also the most expensive one, so if you’re on a budget, consider doing only shorter legs with this train, and combine it with other trains, e.g. train number 62.

 - Train number 1/2 has daily departures, both directions

 - Train number 61/62 departs Mon, Thurs, Sat, both directions